linuxlsr/linuxlsr.github.io/index.md

 # My DevOps Journey

-After working in various levels of technology support, I chose to pursue devops as a career.
+After working as a 'tech guy' in various vertical markets, I chose to pursue devops/SRE as a career.
 This site is to be a collection of reflections and tutorials, so that I may reflect on my journey, and serve others by passing on what I have learned.

 ## Learning by Teaching